Yes, it's true. Professional human guinea pigs get paid for

 if they need volunteers for any upcoming studies.

-2. Search online by typing in the various types into a search
+2. Search online for the various types of research you might

-drug trials").
-You can start by looking for any studies
+or "cancer drug trials").
+You can start by looking

-that are relevant to conditions you already have.
-If you have
+for any studies that are relevant to conditions you already have.

 3. Find a group of people that participates in these trials